Tazti: Features

 Tazti utilizes a minimal user interface.
 As an example, user spoken speech commands appear in a balloon on the user interface dashboard as they are spoken allowing the user to confirm by sight the speech recognition quality.

 History

 Voice Tech Group, Inc. was founded in 2005 as an Ohio corporation primarily concerned with the research of semantic search and voice search.
 Voice Tech Group, Inc. released Tazti Speech Recognition 1.0 as their first multi-feature speech recognition product in 2005.
 Early features include mashing up bookmarks and favorites to speech commands, website navigation by voice including of social media sites such as Facebook and Myspace, and voice control of iTunes.
 Voice Tech Group, Inc partnered with SR Tech Group LLC to develop speech and voice recognition technologies in 2013.

-Version 2.0.2 released in September 2010 added dictation, keyboard shortcuts that also allow custom setups for PC game play, an advanced speech API, and the ability to turn off/on groupings of speech commands.

-Version 2.4 released in November 2011 improved dictation and fixed bugs.

-Version 3.0 released in July 2013 eliminated some features including dictation and added features to game play by voice and control of application and programs by voice.

-Version 3.2 released in July 2016 introduced support for Microsoft Windows 10 operating system.